wp-plugins/spider-facebook/readme.txt

 Using it you will be able to add not only Like/Share and Registration buttons, but also Facepile, Activity Feed and etc.
 Using Facebook comments you will be able to regulate your comments and avoid spam from WordPress spam bots.
 Facebook Activity Feed will allow displaying the activity of the specific page, e.g. comments and likes in the page.
+Facebook Facepile images are displayed only when the user has already liked the page.
+Otherwise it will display only the number of likes for the page.

 Features of Spider [Facebook](http://web-dorado.com/products/wordpress-facebook.html):